edamame-course/2015-tutorials/for_review/QIIME_tutorial_part_1.md

 Sanity check:  How can you compare the OTUs in the full dataset versus the singletons-omitted dataset?

-2. Biom-formatted OTU tables
+* 2. Biom-formatted OTU tables
 ```
 more otu_table_mc2_w_tax.biom
 ```
 These tables have the extension ".biom"  There are lots of [important resources](http://biom-format.org/) for understanding and working with the "biome" formatted tables, which were developed to deal with very large, sparse datasets, like those for microbial communities.
 There are several versions - some omitting singletons (mc2), some containing taxonomic assignment of otus (w_tax), some omitting alignment failures (_no_pynast_failures).

-3. Representative sequences
+* 3. Representative sequences (one from each OTU)
 ```
 more rep_set.fna
 ```
 This is not an alignment, but the list of representative sequences used to assign taxonomy to the OTU, to make the alignment, and to build the tree.

-4. Phylogenetic tree made from representative sequences
+* 4. Phylogenetic tree made from representative sequences
 ```
 more rep_set.tre
 ```
 You can import this tree into any tree-visualization software that accepts the .tre extension.

-5. Log files
+* 5. Log files
 Open them up!
 You will be delighted!
 It has all of the information you ever wanted to know about the parameters and tools you've just used for your workflow analysis!  _Hint_:  most of this information is needed when writing the methods sections of manuscripts using sequencing data.

-Congratulations!
-You just had the QIIME of Your Life!
+##*Congratulations!
+You just had the QIIME of Your Life!*

 ![img10](https://github.com/edamame-course/docs/raw/gh-pages/img/QIIMETutorial1_IMG/IMG_10.jpg)